 The pro-Thaksin camp in particular realized that protests downtown were having little practical or psychological effect since the real business of the city and nation takes place elsewhere.
 Rajaprasong, the new heart of Bangkok, was chosen to ensure the Red Shirt siege could not be disregarded (unlike the recently ended and virtually ignored PAD protest at government house).

 The development of Rajaprasong area security will be worth watching.
 Rajaprasong remains a rallying cry for the Red Shirts and their hollowed ground.
 The Yellow Shirts and the Democrats have rallied there as well.
-It will especially interesting to see if the area can be made off limits over some pretext in the same way multiple areas have been made unavailable downtown in the past.
+It will especially interesting to see if the area can be made off limits over some pretext in the same way multiple areas have been made unavailable in the old part of downtown Bangkok.